History of the Jews in Austria: Prosperity

 Between 1848 and 1938, Jews in Austria enjoyed a period of prosperity beginning with the start of the reign of Franz Joseph I as the Emperor of the Austro-Hungarian Empire, and dissolved gradually after the death of the emperor to the annexation of Austria to Germany by the Nazis, a process that led to the start of the Holocaust in Austria.

 Franz Joseph I granted Jews equal rights, saying "the civil rights and the country's policy is not contingent in the people's religion".
 The emperor was well liked by Jews, who, as a token of appreciation, wrote prayers and songs about him that were printed in Jewish prayer books.

+Upon his death in 1790, Joseph II was succeeded by his brother, Leopold II.
+Leopold ruled for only two years; after his death, he was succeeded by his son, Francis II, who continued working on the integration of Jews into lower Austrian society.
+Francis, however, was more moderate than his uncle.

 In 1849 the emperor canceled the prohibition against Jews organizing within the community, and in 1852 new regulations for the Jewish community were set.
 In 1867, Jews formally received full equal rights thanks to liberalization efforts.

 In contrast to the medieval-European view of Jews as a separate, foreign nation, Austro-hungarian liberals defined 'Jewishness' as a religious identity and expected Jews to assimilate in other areas of life.

 In Hungary, this meant assimilating to the Magyar identity, but the process was more complicated in the rest of the empire as "Austria" did not yet exist as a national identity, only a political identity.

 The emperor established a fund aimed at financing the establishment of Jewish institutions and in addition, established the Talmudic school for rabbis in Budapest.
 During the 1890s several Jews were elected to the Austrian Reichsrat.

 During the reign of Franz Joseph and after, Austria's Jewish population contributed greatly to Austrian culture despite their small percentage in the population.
 Contributions came from Jewish lawyers, journalists (among them Theodor Herzl), authors, playwrights, poets, doctors, bankers, businessmen, and artists.
 Vienna became a cultural Jewish center and became a center of education, culture and Zionism.

 Theodor Herzl, the father of Zionism, studied at the University of Vienna and was the editor of the "feuilleton" of the Neue Freie Presse, a very influential newspaper at that time.
 Another Jew, Felix Salten, succeeded Herzl as the editor of the feuilleton.